TheDaniel3131/test_some_ips/README.md

 # test_some_ips
-Used Batch Script &amp; Shell Script to test pings of IP addresses.
+Use Batch Script &amp; Shell Script to test pings of IP addresses.
 You can customize how many websites to ping you want!

 ## How to Run?